olinguyen/olinguyen.github.io/_posts/2017-06-26-gsoc-recap.md

 | Glasgow Coma Scale       | Scoring system used to describe the level of consciousness in a person            |
 | Ventilation              | Whether the patient was ventilated or not            |
 | Urine output             | How much urine was produced            |

+Laboratory measurements are made by acquiring a fluid from the patient's body (e.g. blood from an arterial line or urine from a [catheter](https://en.wikipedia.org/wiki/Catheter)) and then analyzing it in the laboratory.

 | Laboratory measurements |
 |-------------------------|